 - Save your changes to the Project Properties.

-Select Ad Hoc from the Xamarin Studio Build Configuration dropdown:
+Select Ad Hoc from the Visual Studio for Mac Build Configuration dropdown:

 - Build the project to create the IPA package.